maximuslotro/SignStory/README.md

 //## Downloads

-//Downloads can be found on [CurseForge](https://minecraft.curseforge.com/projects/sign-picture) or on the [github](https://github.com/Team-Fruit/SignPicture/releases).
+//Downloads can be found on [github](https://github.com/maximuslotr/SignStory/releases).

 ## Installation